 Universal’s first tentative steps in this new science fiction genre came in 1953 when they combined producer William Alland, director Jack Arnold and lead actor Richard Carlson along with the studio’s famous makeup and special effects teams.
 The result was the surprise hit It Came from Outer Space (review), an almost poetic movie based on a script by Ray Bradbury.
 The success of the film proved that Universal were right to focus on SF and 3D, but they still needed their iconic monster.
 That came in 1954, when Alland, reportedly inspired by a an Amazonian folk tale, dreamed up Creature from the Black Lagoon (review).
 Once again the project was helmed by Alland, Arnold, Bud Westmore’s makeup department and Carlson.
 The movie became a phenomenon, and Universal knew it had found its new Frankenstein.
 Wise from the past days of monster movies, the studio knew that if it had worked once, it would work again, and a sequel was inevitable.
 Filmed during the summer of 1954, Revenge of the Creature was released in March 1955, with a smaller budget than the first movie, but to even greater financial success.
 The film spawned yet a third sequel, The Creature Walks Among Us, on an even smaller budget, in 1956.

 The sequel was yet again made by Alland and Arnold, with much of the same team behind the camera as in the original movie.
 Richard Carlson was replaced by John Agar, and the movie would forever inform his career, as he became one of the most prolific leading men in SF of the fifties and sixties.
 Missing from Revenge of the Creature was Arthur Ross, who had put together the admittedly clunky, but sweaty and claustrophobic script of Creature from the Black Lagoon.
-Instead the studio made due with Martin Berkeley, who later went on to some cult fame as the writer of Tarantula (1955) and The Deadly Mantis (1957).
+Instead the studio made due with Martin Berkeley, who later went on to some cult fame as the writer of Tarantula (1955, review) and The Deadly Mantis (1957).

 Kudos should be given to the filmmakers for trying something different – that is to bring the creature to civilisation.
 However, they don’t do much with the premise.
 The film, boringly, repeats the story from the original.
 Scientists catch the creature, it escapes, kidnaps a damsel in distress, gets shot and slides back to the sea.
 Yes, it’s a spoiler, but we all know the creature returns for a third film.